Enjoy an Earth Walk wherever you are!

 Parking, bathrooms and visitor center, with docent on-site, will makes it easy to connect people to guided walks, native crafts, moccasin making, etc., (also coordinated with an online calendar).
 The Earth Walk Guide booklet utilizes some of the nature therapy techniques while providing a way to journal your experience.
 It is supplemental to a personal guide experience and if no guide is available, can support your exploration.

 Tahoe cannot afford visitors who do not embrace stewardship at some level.
-Creating sustainable adventures that inspire visitors to adopt principles of stewardship will help preserve our precious water for all days now and when.
+Creating sustainable adventures that inspire visitors to adopt principles of stewardship will help preserve our precious water for all days now and then.

 Potential sites: Galena Creek, OxBo Preserve, Truckee Meadows